constanz1970/UW-Course/Machine Learning-Regression/Week-2/Multiple-Linear-Regression.md

 }
 ```

 ##### 4\.
-If we have the values of a single input feature in an array feature and the prediction errors (predictions - output) then the derivative of the regression cost function with respect to the weight of feature is just wice the dot product between feature and errors.
-Write a fuction that accepts a feature array and the error array and return sthe derivative (a single number).
+If we have the values of a single input feature in an array feature and the prediction errors (predictions - output) then the derivative of the regression cost function with respect to the weight of feature is just twice the dot product between feature and errors.
+Write a fuction that accepts a feature array and the error array and return the derivative (a single number).

 ``` r
 feature_derivative <- function(feature_array, errors_array) {